 At Anthem, it starts with our culture, and our associates are critical to fulfilling our purpose of improving the health of humanity.
-As of December 31, 2020, we had approximately 83,400 associates.
+As of December 31, 2021, we had approximately 98,200 associates.
 We are working to build a high performance culture that enhances our ability to deliver on our commitments and guides us to address the challenges of today.
 We believe that our culture allows us to attract and retain talented and experienced individuals to support the communities we serve.
-Our associates actively participate through online feedback tools and we leverage these associate feedback tools and engagement surveys to monitor and take action on responses.
+Our associates actively participate through associate engagement surveys and online feedback tools.
+We leverage and monitor associate feedback and take action on responses.